microsoft/pxt-arcade/docs/skillmap/collector/collector1.md

 🔲 From the ``||sprites:Sprites||`` category, grab a ``||variables:set [mySprite] to sprite [ ] of kind [Player]||``
 block and drag it into the empty **on start** container in the workspace.

-🔲 Get to the **Gallery** tab by clicking inside the grey sprite image square and toggling the switch at the top.
+🔲 Get to the **Gallery** by clicking inside the grey sprite image square and toggling the switch at the top.

 🔲 Choose one of our pre-loaded sprite images...or stay in